utopia-foss/utopia/README.md

 #### 1 — Clone Utopia
 First, create a `Utopia` directory at a place of your choice.
 This is where the Utopia repository will be cloned to.
-When working with or developing for Utopia, auxilary data will have a place there as well.
+When working with or developing for Utopia, auxiliary data will have a place there as well.

 In your terminal, enter the `Utopia` directory you just created.